-- ✓ Provide you with a skilled and experienced probate fee earner to work on your matter - ✓ Check the Will to ensure that on the face of it, it is validly executed - ✓ Advise you on who the executors or administrators are and how the Estate is to be distributed - Explain the appropriate type of probate application required (this will depend on whether there is a Will and whether it validly appoints executors) - ✓ Explain the information required to obtain the Grant - ✓ Obtain an IHT reference from HMRC if required - Complete the appropriate Inland Revenue account and supplementary pages if required and calculate the amount of IHT payable (and whether any of it can be paid by instalments) and apply any available exemptions - ✓ Draft the legal statement - ✓ Advise you in relation to the payment of IHT - ✓ Submit the Inland Revenue account to HMRC if appropriate and make the application to the Probate Court on your behalf - ✓ Obtain the Grant and provide you with the required number of office copies - ✓ Carry out bankruptcy searches against beneficiaries (executors are personally liable if they pay a legacy or distribute a share of the Estate to anyone who is bankrupt) - ✓ Place statutory advertisements for unknown creditors - ✓ Carry out an assets search to check for unknown assets
+- ✓ Provide you with a skilled and experienced probate fee earner to work on your matter. - ✓ Check the Will to ensure that on the face of it, it is validly executed. - ✓ Advise you on who the executors or administrators are and how the Estate is to be distributed. - Explain the appropriate type of probate application required (this will depend on whether there is a Will and whether it validly appoints executors). - ✓ Explain the information required to obtain the Grant. - ✓ Obtain an IHT reference from HMRC if required. - ✓ Complete the appropriate Inland Revenue account and supplementary pages if required and calculate the amount of IHT payable (and whether any of it can be paid by instalments) and apply any available exemptions. - ✓ Draft the legal statement. - ✓ Advise you in relation to the payment of IHT. - ✓ Submit the Inland Revenue account to HMRC if appropriate and make the application to the Probate Court on your behalf. - ✓ Obtain the Grant and provide you with the required number of office copies. - ✓ Carry out bankruptcy searches against beneficiaries (executors are personally liable if they pay a legacy or distribute a share of the Estate to anyone who is bankrupt) if required. - ✓ Place statutory advertisements for unknown creditors if required. - ✓ Carry out an assets search to check for unknown assets if required.

-Currently Probate is obtained within 16-20 weeks of sending in the Inland Revenue account if the Estate is liable to IHT (or it's not liable but the long form of Inland Revenue account is still required) and within 4 weeks if the short form of Inland Revenue account is required.
+Currently Probate is obtained within 16-22 weeks of sending in the Inland Revenue account if the Estate is liable to IHT (or it's not liable but the long form of Inland Revenue account is still required) and we would expect a shorter timescale if the short form of Inland Revenue account is required.
+Some more complex applications can take 27-29 weeks.